imroc/req/docs/api.md

 ## <a name="Client">Client Settings</a>

-The following are the chainable settings of Client, all of which have corresponding global wrappers.
+The following are the chainable settings of Client, all of which have corresponding global wrappers (Just treat the package name `req` as a Client to test, set up the Client without create any Client explicitly).

 Basically, you can know the meaning of most settings directly from the method name.